permalik/tymalik_primary/articles/0001-build-a-pc.md

 Putting together a computer is really no trouble.

-Throughout the process are plenty of potential issues that can be tough to resolve.

-And sure this is true.
+Throughout the process are plenty of potential issues which may be tough to resolve; and sure, this is true.

 But as long as the hardware is in fair (enough) condition, much frustration may be avoided.